QryptInc/QryptInc.github.io/content/eaas/rngd/_index.md

 ## Using Qrypt's Quantum Entropy in RNG Tools

 *rng-tools* is a utility that allows you to inject entropy from hardware sources, prngs, and http streams into system devices.
-Qrypt's Quantum Entropy service is a random source option in *rng-tools*, allowing you to inject quantum entropy into system devices such as */dev/random*, */dev/urandom*, and user-defined nodes or files.
+Qrypt's Quantum Entropy service is a random source option in *rng-tools*, allowing you to inject quantum entropy into system devices such as '/dev/random', '/dev/urandom', and user-defined nodes or files.

 This service requires an access token.
 Follow the steps in {{< externalLink link="/sign_up" text="Getting Started" >}} to obtain an access token.

+More information about *rng-tools* can be found on the {{< externalLink link="https://github.com/nhorman/rng-tools" text="rng-tools Github" >}} and the {{< externalLink link="https://wiki.archlinux.org/title/Rng-tools" text="rng-tools wiki page" >}}.

 ---